 Novotel London Tower Bridge.
 Located five minutes walking from Tower Bridge, Novotel London Tower Bridge is an elegant and comfortable accommodation choice that will please the most demanding traveler.

-The spacious rooms are featured with modern amenities such as tea/coffee making facilities, a private bathroom with complimentary toiletries and a hairdryer, a queen-size bed, a sofa, and a working desk.
+The spacious rooms feature modern amenities such as tea/coffee-making facilities, a private bathroom with complimentary toiletries and a hairdryer, a queen-size bed, a sofa, and a working desk.